 Two things spring to mind about this story.
-NETs is such a complex disease, it’s even hard for healthcare professionals to diagnosed themselves.
-Secondly, since my diagnosis in 2010, there is now a lot more information out there and I’d like to think I’ve played my part in that.
+Neuroendocrine Cancer is such a complex disease, it can often be hard for healthcare professionals to diagnose themselves.
+Secondly, since my diagnosis in 2010, there is no doubt a lot more information out there and I’d like to think I’ve played my part in that.

 I’ve always been one to keep an eye out for the postman (the postie as we say here).
 Even as a heavy user of computers, I still get excited about receiving ‘paper’ mail.
 Other than birthday cards, I personally don’t tend to see many handwritten letters nowadays.
 In today’s internet connected world, handwritten letters are always exciting, always special.
 However, the one I received in the first week of February 2019 was extra special, it was postmarked from North Carolina USA.